 Remember, criminal hackers only require one mistake from one employee for their operation to be a success.
 Everyone in your organisation must be confident in their ability to spot a scam upon first seeing it.

 You can often tell if an email is a scam if it contains poor spelling and grammar.

 Many people will tell you that such errors are part of a ‘filtering system’ in which cyber criminals target only the most gullible people.

-The theory is that, if someone ignores clues about the way the message is written, they’re less likely to pick up clues during the scammer’s endgame.
+The theory is that if someone ignores clues about how the message is written, they’re less likely to pick up clues during the scammer’s endgame.

-However, this only applies to outlandish schemes like the oft-mocked Nigerian prince scam, which you have to be incredibly naive to fall victim to.
+However, this only applies to outlandish schemes like the oft-mocked Nigerian prince scam, to which you must be incredibly naive to fall victim.

 That, and scams like it, are manually operated: once someone takes to the bait, the scammer has to reply.
-As such, it benefits the crooks to make sure the pool of respondents contains only those who might believe the rest of the con.
+As such, it benefits the crooks to ensure the pool of respondents contains only those who might believe the rest of the con.

 But this doesn’t apply to phishing.

 - The effects of phishing awareness training wear off over time